newtonis/Py-Free-Kick/README.md

 # py_free_kick
-this is and old game I made long time ago, feel free to improve it!
+This is a 3d Free Kick game made in Python using Pygame library.

 ## How to run it?